Click here for a list of Kagan Workshops near you.

 Dr. Rick DuVall is an award-winning educator, with over 20 years of teaching experience.
 He has taught all grade levels, pre-kindergarten through twelve, as well as serving as an instructional coach and as a university professor.
 He has consulted with schools and school districts in all 50 U.S. states, as well as in England, Australia, New Zealand, Jamaica, Mexico, Canada, Puerto Rico, Bahamas, Dominican Republic, Nigeria, and Peru.
 He frequently speaks at regional, state, national, and international conferences including the International Reading Association, the National Council of Teachers of English, the National Council of Teachers of Mathematics, the Association for Supervision and Curriculum Development, the National Staff Development Council, the National Science Teachers Association, the National Middle School Association, the National Association for the Education of Young Children, the National Title I Conference, and the National Dropout Prevention Conference.

-Jennifer Evans has been training and facilitating staff development in Kagan Cooperative Learning Structures for nine years.
-She received her Master's in Teaching and Leadership from St. Xavier University in Chicago in 2001.
-Jennifer believes Kagan Cooperative Learning makes teaching innovative and fun for the students, as well as for the teacher.
+Jennifer Evans has been training and facilitating staff development in Kagan Cooperative Learning Structures since 1998.
+She received her first Master's in Teaching and Leadership from St. Xavier University in Chicago in 2001 and a Master of Science in Educational Leadership in 2012 from the University of St. Francis.
+Jennifer believes Kagan Cooperative Learning makes classrooms innovative and fun for students, as well as for the teacher.
 Most importantly, students are actively engaged and have an enjoyable learning experience while improving scores and social skills.
 Jennifer brings classroom experience, a positive upbeat attitude, and enthusiasm to her workshops.
 She enjoys training teachers how to easily integrate Kagan Structures into their teaching and offers numerous useful management tips and inspirational classroom ideas.

 Tom Finegan has been a consultant for Kagan for more than fifteen years.
 He has a Bachelor of Science degree in General Science and a Master's degree in Learning Disabilities from Michigan State University.
 Tom presents workshops for Kâ€“12 teachers and is an instructor for Kagan's graduate-level courses.
 Participants rate his presentations as "excellent, informative, organized, motivating, and exciting."
 Tom uses Kagan Structures and materials in his middle school science and physical education classes, enabling him to offer many practical and useful management tips to other educators.
 Tom models and teaches others to create a learning environment that engages all students to learn and to help the students become better people.